wolfegit/WordleDiviner/README.md

  ![Screenshot](WordleDivinerBestWords.jpg)

-Also, avoid curse-words.
+Also, avoid vulgar words (i.e. cuss words).
 Wordle (and others) use heuristics to filter out these words.

 8. Usually you can solve the puzzle after 3 or 4 hints from Wordle Diviner.